-The Salvation Army in Australia is increasingly being regarded by governments and business as an effective, efficient, caring model for social welfare, rehabilitation and youth and family support.
+The Salvation Army in Australia is increasingly being regarded by governments and business as an effective, efficient, caring model for social welfare, recovery services and youth and family support.

-The Salvation Army Employment Plus, a central part of the Government's provision of employment services, continues to achieve outstanding success with more than 75,000 people helped to find work.
+The Salvation Army Employment Plus, a central part of the Government's provision of employment services, continues to achieve outstanding success with more than 3,500 people each week assisted to find work.

-The Salvation Army's Bridge Program

-continues to lead the way in drug, alcohol and gambling rehabilitation, with the programs expanding significantly in recent years to accommodate increased demand.
+The Salvation Army's Bridge Program continues to lead the way in drug, alcohol and gambling rehabilitation, with the programs expanding significantly in recent years to accommodate increased demand.
 As part of a caring community, The Salvation Army continually provides and develops family and individual support, meeting present needs effectively and focusing on developing basic skills to overcome the 'traps and tensions' of modern society.